 - Go to Setup and create an Event type for your meeting.
 You will need to use at least one Event type to ensure common settings between the User and resource.
-If you only have one Event type, name it the subject of your meeting.
+If you only have one Event type, name it with the subject of your meeting.

 - Go back to Setup and create two Booking pages: one for the User and a second one for the resource.

 - Go back to Setup and create a Master page.

 - Go to the Assignment section of the Master page.
-In the Rule types step, select Dynamic.

 - Select the Event types that you want to offer in your Master page.

 - Under Primary team member, choose the User's Booking page.
-The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications and third-party integrations.
+The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications, and third-party integrations.

-- Now move on to the Label and instructions section.
+- Go to the Label and instructions section of the Master page.
 Here you can define the Public labels and Selection instructions for your Master page.
-You should define what a Panel member represents.
-Click Save.
+You should define what a Panel member represents here.

-- Move on to the Public content section and define the information that Customers will see when they visit your Master page.
+- Go to the Public content section of the Master page and define the information that Customers will see when they visit your Master page.

-You are all set!
+You're all set!
 When Customers visit your Master page, they will only see time slots when the User and resource are available.

 One-time links eliminate any chance of unwanted repeat bookings.
 A Customer who receives the link will only be able to use it for the intended booking and will not have access to your underlying Booking page.
 One-time links can be personalized, allowing the Customer to pick a time and schedule without having to fill out the Booking form.